Business Law I

 - List the sources of law and give examples of each.

-Gain an understanding of the different product liability theories available to purchasers, where a defect in the goods causes the buyer damage.
+Demonstrate understanding of the different product liability theories available to purchasers.

 - Explain the federal and state court systems.

 - Define the types of jurisdiction courts can have and how these are different.